American elk finally freed from tire stuck around his neck for two years

 After putting him to sleep, the officers had no choice but to cut his long antlers, which are renewed every year, in order to extract the tire.

-The rangers could not “cut the steel in the bead of the tire”, making the maneuver very difficult, he added.
+The rangers could not “cut the steel in the bead of the tire”, making the maneuver very delicate, he added.

 Between the tire, the more than 4kg of various debris that had accumulated there and the antlers, the officers estimated that the elk had lost nearly 16kg that evening.

-“His hair was a bit disheveled,” and he had “a little sore,” but his neck was, surprisingly, in good condition, Murdoch said.
+“His hair was a bit disheveled”, and he had “a small wound“But his neck was, surprisingly, in good condition,” said Scott Murdoch.

 This intervention ended a saga that had lasted for two years.
 The elk and its tire were first sighted in July 2019.
 Over the years, the animal had been seen on several occasions, always weighted down with its load.